isaacvando/gob/README.md

 More examples can be found in [./examples](./examples).

 ## Features
-The data types Gob currently supports are strings, non-negative integers, booleans, and quotations.
+The data types Gob currently supports are strings, integers, booleans, and quotations.
 ```
 "Hello World!"
-1729
+-1729
 true
 [10 445 +]
 ```